jamie082/unit_test/README.md

 ## PyTest explanation
 PyUnit is Python's built-in unit testing framework and Python's version of the correstping JUnit testing framework for Java.
 To import PyUnit, include "import unittest" library in your python sourcefile.
 PyUnit and unit testing is different from assert keyword because it allows the developer to help automate the testing process on the same function with different parameters.

+## If code is executed correctly

+computes OK

+## If code produces an error

+FAIL